QCDIS/Life-Watch-Summer-School-2023-materials/ravre/exercises/introduction/ravre_introduction.md

 if not os.path.exists(conf_storage_dir): # If this directory does not exist...
     os.path.mkdir(conf_storage_dir) # Create the directory
 ```
+`Note:` There are two types of parameters recognized by NaaVRE Code analyzer: `param` and `conf`. `param` signifies that the user needs to supply this information when a workflow is executed.
+This could be a name of a Radar, a date, your password, etc. `conf` signifies that it holds information publicly shared.
+You would not enter your password here as it would be public to the world.
+You would use `conf` to indicate where your storage is located, what your maximum number of files needs to be, etc.

 Now we have the code inserted, you should be able to see the following:
-image of vre notebook with conf
+`image of vre notebook with conf`

-On the left hand side, you can see the `component containeriser`.
+On the left hand side, you can see the `component containeriser`. `image of component containeriser`.
 This allows us to store the code we just entered in the notebook as a code-block.
 We will eventually make a few more of these code-blocks and use them to make a workflow out of them.
-Click the `component containeriser` and set ABC to EFG and the base image as vol2bird.
-Now your code cell is configured and you can go ahead and press Create.
+Click the `component containeriser` and set `ABC to EFG` and the base image as vol2bird.
+Now your code cell is configured and you can go ahead and press `Create`.
 It will take a few minutes before it shows up in our cell catalogue.
 Instead of waiting, we are going to continue adding some more blocks.

 ##### Exercise 2.
 Accessing KNMI Data Platform
 The next step is to create a code-block which can use this information we've specified and talk to the data repository of the KNMI.
 We are going to create a code-block which can ask the API which files it has for our search query.
 We will search by specifying three parameters: `start_date`, `end_date`, `radar`.
 The API will then return us (if successful) a list of file names corresponding to Radar Measurements for our query.